 Those responsible for crane maintenance also must complete training in crane safety techniques – particularly in how to conduct regular safety inspections.

 Crane safety techniques for crane operators include being trained in the specific crane model or models that he or she is to use.

 The crane operator also must be knowledgeable and proficient in safely rigging the crane, know how to maintain control of the load at all times, and be able to recognize potential hazards and know how to avoid them.

-Other crane safety techniques that should be included in training include ways to control load swing, the primary rules of safe crane operation, knowledge of crane operator regulations covered in OSHA 1910.179, understanding and ability to demonstrate all hand signals, precision lifts and accurate load spotting, and ability to identify and understand all major crane components and assemblies.
+Other crane safety techniques that should be included in training include ways to control load swing, the primary rules of safe crane operation, understanding and ability to demonstrate all hand signals, precision lifts and accurate load spotting, and ability to identify and understand all major crane components and assemblies.